iona-b/blog-posts/Recursion Revealed/README.md

 ## What is Recursion?

 We can say that a function is recursive if it calls itself as a subroutine.
-Personally, I've found that, while this makes sense theoretically, it can take a while to really wrap your head around how recursion works.
-Essentially what we're doing in a recursive function is reducing a problem into smaller problems by calling the function on itself.
-Once we reach a state where the smaller problem can be solved without breaking it down further, we stop the recursion call and return the answer.
+Personally, I've found that, while this makes sense in theory, it can take a while to really wrap your head around how recursion works.
+Essentially what we're doing is breaking something down into smaller problems by calling the function on itself.
+Once we reach a point where the problem can be solved without being further reduced, we stop the recursion call and return the answer.

-### When to Use Recursion?
+### When to Use Recursion Rather Over Iteration?

-Recursion is a great solution for when a problem can be broken down into smaller problems.
-While an iterative solution could be used in place of some recursive solutions, recursion is a good solution for problems that are too complex for iteration.
+Recursion and iteration can often be used to similarly solve problems.
+Why then would we choose to implement a more complex recursive solution than a more straightforward iterative one?
+Here are three points to take into consideration when deciding which type of option use:

-Iterative solutions are generally faster than an equivalent recursive solution, so if your program is suited to iteration and speed is important, you may want to consider iteration.
+1. Recursive solutions are often able to handle more complex problems and structures than iterative solutions.
+If you're dealing with, for instance, an elaborate tree structure, you'll probably want to use recursion.

-Additionally, a downside of recursion can be the stack limit, in which case iteration is preferable.
+2. Iterative functions are generally faster than recursive ones, so if your program is suited to iteration and speed is important, you may want to consider the former.

-However, recursion is often able to deal with more complex problems and there are times when an iterative solution would not be possible.
+3. A downside of recursion can be the stack limit.
+If this is relevant to your function, iteration may be preferable.

 ### Elements of Recursion

-When creating a recursive function, we need to include the following elements.
+When creating a recursive function, we need to include the following elements:

-1. Base Case
+1. A Base Case
     - Usually this is activated when a specific condition is met, for instance when the input reaches 0.
-    - When this condition is met, the function stops calling itself and returns the result.
+    - When the function reaches the base case, the function stops calling itself and returns the result.
 2. Logic to Reach Base Case
-    - This is where we carry out some logic that will help us to work towards the base case.
+    - This is where the function performs logic that will bring us closer to the base case.
     - For instance, if the condition for the base case is that the input is equal to 0, this logic could be subtracting from the base case.
-    - If we didn't have this logic, we could get stuck in an infinite loop.
+    - Without this logic, we could get stuck in an infinite loop.
 3. Recursive Call
     - The recursive call is where we call the function within itself.